 One of the most recent and relevant issues in Social Networks is reporting workplace sexual harassment.
-Just see how often you encounter words like #metoo, Time’s Up in the media.
+Just observe how often you encounter words like #metoo, and Time’s Up in the media.

 Social Networks, thanks to their enormous freedom, ease of dissemination and near-absence of filters, in this case have helped amplify the voices of women who denounce, without fear, the harassment they have experienced.
 Like a snowball, these voices have grown over time in many countries and, as society has acknowledged the magnitude of the problem, finally women are openly reporting sexual harassment in the workplace.

 Some brief history; the hashtag #metoo refers to a social movement born with the aim of denouncing sexual assault and harassment, dated October 2017, made famous by the actress Alyssa Milano; nevertheless, 10 years ago this hashtag was used for the first time by the social activist Tarana Burke.

 While this movement started in the entertainment world, any woman can be a victim of this type of harassment, regardless of the sector in which she works.

 Sexual harassment puts women in a very difficult position.
 Since the offender takes advantage of his position of power, women may feel defensless, not only because of the harassment, but also because of the fear of losing their jobs, not being promoted, being bullied in the future or being somehow blackmailed.

 Often this type of harassment occurs in private communications channels such as WhatsApp, voice messages, photos and videos.
 A typical example can be the following: “The job can be yours, you are the perfect candidate, but let’s talk about it over dinner at my place”